doitintl/DoiT-AdminPulse-for-Workspace/README.md

 1. Make a copy of the [Security Checklist for Workspace Admins](https://docs.google.com/spreadsheets/d/1rbgKhzDYDmPDKuyx9_qR3CWpTX_ouacEKViuPwAUAf8/copy), which will also copy the App Script code.
 2. Open the workbook and begin the security review process, starting with the Google Workspace Security Checklist.
 3. Use the provided links for guidance and take notes as needed.
-4. Optionally, run the "Fetch Info" function to inventory users, group memberships, and settings.
+4. Optionally, run the script by navigating to Extensions > [Public] Security Checklist for Workspace Admins > Run all scripts to inventory users, group memberships, and more.
 5. The completed workbook will be helpful to identify areas of Google Workspace where your organization may be able to improve security.
 ![Fetch Info menu button\](image.png)](<Fetch Info.png>)